-- 1. A device or application sends a log message to a source on the syslog-ng client.
-For example, an Apache web server running on Linux enters a message into the /var/log/apache file. - 2.
-The syslog-ng client running on the web server reads the message from its /var/log/apache source. - 3.
-The syslog-ng client processes the first log statement that includes the /var/log/apache source. - 4.
+- Step 2.
+The syslog-ng client running on the web server reads the message from its /var/log/apache source. - Step 3.
+The syslog-ng client processes the first log statement that includes the /var/log/apache source. - Step 4.
 The syslog-ng client performs optional operations (message filtering, parsing, and rewriting) on the message; for example, it compares the message to the filters of the log statement (if any).
 If the message complies with all filter rules, syslog-ng sends the message to the destinations set in the log statement, for example, to the remote syslog-ng server.